Morebec/errors-go/README.md

 - Retrieve the cause of an error with the `Unwrap` method.

 ## Getting Started
-To get started with the `errors-go` package, you can install it with the following command:
+To get started with the `go-errors` package, you can install it with the following command:

 ```bash
 go get github.com/your-username/errors